stolksdorf/vitreum/README.md

 #vitreum
 [![bitHound Overall Score](https://www.bithound.io/github/stolksdorf/vitreum/badges/score.svg)](https://www.bithound.io/github/stolksdorf/vitreum)

+`vitreum` is a _very_ opinionated build system for front-end projects.
+Built for projects using React, Less, and Node. `vitreum` focuses on incredibly fast build times and tooling for tightly active development.

 vitreum is a build system for web apps using a specific project structure.
 It use React, gulp, Browserify, and Less.
 It's broken into three main components.

 **Tasks** : Adds a series of gulp tasks to create built files for development and production